motleyhu/domain-events/README.md

 lingoda_domain_events:
     message_bus_name: 'event.bus'

-    // default is false, you can turn on event publishing on Kernel, Console and WorkerMessageHandledEvent events, usefull in test environment
+    # default is false, you can turn on event publishing on Kernel, Console and WorkerMessageHandledEvent events, useful in test environment
     enable_event_publisher: true
 ```